 After selecting the IROFS, management measures were selected to ensure that IROFS would be available and reliable to perform their safety function when required.
-Management measures were applied to IROFS in a graded approach as a function of the item's importance in meeting the performance requirements.
 A Quality Level (QL) will be assigned to each IROFS based on the following criteria described in the Quality Assurance Program Description (QAPD) (USEC, 2006d):

-- QL-1 A single IROFS that prevents or mitigates a high consequence event. - QL-2 Two or more IROFS that prevent or mitigate a high consequence event; or one or more IROFS that prevents or mitigates an intermediate consequence event. - QL-3 Any item other than QL-1 and QL-2; QL-3 items are controlled in accordance with standard commercial practices.
+QL-1 A single IROFS that prevents or mitigates a high consequence event.

+QL-2 Two or more IROFS that prevent or mitigate a high consequence event; or one or more IROFS that prevents or mitigates an intermediate consequence event.

+QL-3 Any item other than QL-1 and QL-2; QL-3 items are controlled in accordance with standard commercial practices.

 The programmatic requirements applied to QL-1 and QL-2 IROFS are discussed in the QAPD (USEC, 2006d).
-In the QAPD, the applicant commits to meeting the requirements of 10 CFR 70.64(a)(1) and selected portions of the guidelines of ANSI/ASME QA standard NQA-1, "Quality Assurance Program Requirements for Nuclear Facilities" (ANSI/ASME, 1994).
+In the QAPD, the applicant commits to meeting the requirements of 10 CFR 70.64(a)(1) and selected portions of the guidelines of ANSI/ASME Quality Assurance standard NQA-1, "Quality Assurance Program Requirements for Nuclear Facilities" (ANSI/ASME, 1994).

-The management measures proposed by the applicant for the ACP are similar to the Lead Cascade and the Portsmouth Gaseous Diffusion Plant.
+The management measures the applicant proposes for the ACP are similar to the Lead Cascade and the Portsmouth Gaseous Diffusion Plant.
 The Lead Cascade and ACP are similar facilities in terms of gas centrifuge operation.
-The applicant states in Chapter 11 of the LA (USEC, 2006c) that management measures will be applied to IROFS in order to provide reasonable assurance that the IROFS will be available and reliable to perform their functions when needed.
+The applicant states in Chapter 11 of the LA (USEC, 2006c), that management measures will be applied to IROFS, to provide reasonable assurance that the IROFS will be available and reliable to perform their functions when needed.

-The following sections discuss the management measures proposed by the applicant regarding the chemical safety program.
+The following sections discuss the management measures the applicant proposes regarding the chemical safety program.
 Chapter 11 of this SER provides an evaluation of the management measures applied to the ACP.